 The fourth section includes a presentation of OHO, a neo-avant-garde group from the 1960s, and Neue Slowenische Kunst (NSK), an art collective that constructed their artistic context in the 1980s following the retro method.
 These works are assembled around two pavilions as flexible and autonomous architectural structures, focusing, rather than just on the art object, on artistic production, raising the question of how sustainable structures for collecting, keeping and presenting “sites of sustainability” should be constructed in the post-socialist world.
 Related to the works by OHO is Ištvan Išt Huzjan’s artist’s book, which draws an analogy between the Korean Avant-Garde Association from the late 1960s and early 1970s and OHO.

 Selected works from Moderna galerija’s national collections and from Arteast 2000+:

-Also forming part of the exhibition are two special projects:
+Also forming part of the exhibition are several projects: